keesiemeijer/related-posts-by-taxonomy/readme.txt

 Read [this article](https://developer.wordpress.org/plugins/wordpress-org/compliance-disclaimers/) why plugin authors cannot guarantee 100% compliance.

-Please contact a GDPR consultant or law firm to assess if this plugin is complient in your country.
+Please contact a GDPR consultant or law firm with this information to assess if this plugin is compliant.

 == Screenshots ==